Best TV shows to watch on Amazon Prime Video UK (September 2020)

 From blockbuster original series like The Boys to iconic dramas such as Mad Men, check out the best series to watch on Amazon's streaming service.

-The site is the streaming home of AMC’s world-famous Walking Dead franchise, with numerous seasons of both the mainline series and its spin-off Fear The Walking Dead available at your fingertips.
+For a long time, Netflix has been considered king when it comes to streaming, but in recent years Amazon Prime Video has really started to vie for that crown – and its impressive collection of TV shows is right up their with its rival.

-While it’s original output isn’t quite as vast as its rival Netflix, Prime Video has some killer exclusives that have to be seen to be believed, including Undone, Homecoming and Mr Robot.
+The home of some of the world’s biggest franchises – notably including The Walking Dead – the service also has a raft of exclusives that include Undone, Homecoming and Mr Robot, while you can also binge some of the most acclaimed series of our time – from Mad Men to The Americans.

-At the moment, superhero satire The Boys is midway through its second season, once again impressing fans with its smart social commentary and jaw-dropping action sequences.
+As for its current output, we are currently halfway through the second season of superhero satire The Boys with fans once again impressed by the smart social commentary and jaw-dropping action sequences on offer in the highly praised series.

 Fans have an extra helping this year courtesy of Prime Rewind: Inside The Boys, a brand new behind-the-scenes show where Aisha Tyler recaps the biggest moments alongside interviews with the cast and crew.